csaunders/shopProductSink/README.md

 ShopProductSink.shop_lookup_method = :find_by_shop_domain
 ```

-#### Upgrading an existing install to use shop scoping
-If you're already using `ShopProductSink` in a current app, repeat the "Install and Run migrations" step above to add a `shop_id` column to the `shop_product_sink_products` table.
+## Upgrading
+If your app is already using `ShopProductSink`, upgrading is similar to setup.

+1. Update the gem using bundler:

+`bundle update shop_product_sink`

+2. Go through the **Install and Run migrations** step above to update your database tables.

+3. Go through the steps for **Shop Scoping** above if your app will be used by multiple shops.

 ## Usage